BackOverview: The Placements tool - for organising work experience

 Here is who can edit what:

 - Students can edit most of the Student initial form until the Employer initial form is completed, and they can edit some elements (like the placement end date, the time commitment and the placement address) right up to the start date of the placement.
+They can't edit anything after the placement's start date.

 - Name of placement business/organisation